 Frontier is making this annual adjustment under the authority of the Wisconsin Public Service based on State’s changing funding requirements of the various programs that State collected USF revenues support.

 This is a surcharge that voice service providers assess to recover their required contributions to the Texas Universal Service Fund.
 The TX USF primarily supports a program that assists small telephone companies and co-ops providing service in rural areas.
 Frontier does not receive any support from this fund.
-The fund also supports the Specialized Telecommunications Assistance Program (STAP), Relay Texas, and lifeline.
+The fund also supports the Specialized Telecommunications Assistance Program (STAP), Relay Texas and lifeline.